KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a feature does not run on a particular platform.

-    throw [System.PlatformNotSupportedException]::New("a feature does not run on a particular platform.")
+    throw [System.PlatformNotSupportedException]::New('a feature does not run on a particular platform.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.PlatformNotSupportedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.PlatformNotSupportedException.aspx)